Remembrance of the Dead: Description

 Until 1961 the commemoration only related to the Dutch victims of World War II.
-Since 1961, the victims of other military conflicts (such as the Indonesian National Revolution in Indonesia) and peacekeeping missions (such as in Lebanon or Bosnia) are remembered on May 4 as well.
+Since 1961, the victims of other military conflicts (such as the Indonesian National Revolution in Indonesia) and peacekeeping missions (such as in Lebanon or Bosnia) are remembered on 4 May as well.

 Traditionally, the main ceremonies are observed in Amsterdam at the National Monument on Dam Square.
 This ceremony is usually attended by members of the cabinet and the royal family, military leaders, representatives of the resistance movement and other social groups.

-At 20:00 two minutes of silence is observed throughout the Netherlands.
+At 20:00, two minutes of silence is observed across the Netherlands.
 Public transport is stopped as well as all other traffic.
-Radio and TV only broadcast the ceremonies from 19:00 until 20:30.
-Since 4 May 1994 flags, having hung at half-staff from 18:00, are then hoisted to the music of the Wilhelmus, the Dutch national anthem.
-Since 2001 the new protocol says it is allowed to let the flag hang at half-staff.
+Radio and television only broadcast the ceremonies from 19:00 until 20:30.
+Since 4 May 1994, flags, having hung at half-staff from 18:00, are then hoisted to the music of the Wilhelmus, the Dutch national anthem.
+Since 2001, it is allowed to let the flag hang at half-staff.

-The main commemorations in Amsterdam are broadcast by the public broadcasting company NOS and there are ceremonies in all Dutch cities and other places as well.
+The main commemorations in Amsterdam are broadcast by the public broadcaster NOS and there are ceremonies in all Dutch cities and other places as well.
 Especially notable are those at the Waalsdorpervlakte near The Hague where many Dutch resistance fighters were executed during the war, and at the war cemetery Grebbeberg, which are broadcast by the commercial broadcasting companies.
 In many towns, before or after the two minutes of silence, people gather around a monument, listen to speeches, and lay down flowers to remember the dead.

-The next day, on May 5, people celebrate the liberation of the nation from the German occupation of 1940 to 1945.
+The next day, on 5 May, people celebrate the liberation of the nation from the German occupation of 1940 to 1945.